-Microtia and Atresia are lesser known congenital birth defects that can impact on a child’s hearing.
-Hear and Say are Microtia and Atresia experts and have a range of support services available for affected children and their families.
+Microtia and atresia are lesser known congenital birth defects that can impact on a child’s hearing.
+Hear and Say are microtia and atresia experts and have a range of support services children and their families.

-Established in 2008, the Australian Support Centre is one of a kind in Australia.
-It brings together experts and families to help children affected through support, education and research.
+Established in 2008, the Australian Microtia and Atresia Support Centre is one of a kind in Australia, bringing together experts and families through support, education and research.

-Hear and Say also hosts the only annual Australian conference at our Brisbane centre.
-World leaders and experts in this field come together for a weekend of workshops, conferences and consultations on this rare condition.
-This conference aims to support and educate both parents and professionals.
+Hear and Say also hosts the only annual Australian Microtia and Atresia Conference at our Brisbane centre.
+World leaders and experts in the field come together for a weekend of workshops, conferences and consultations to support and educate both parents and professionals.

 To contact the Australian Support Centre call (07) 3850 2111 or email email@example.com